MySQL® settings

 Changing this setting will cause the cluster hosts to restart one at a time.

-policy for allocation of the InnoDB buffer pool.This policy is disabled by default.
+policy for allocating memory to the InnoDB buffer pool.This policy is disabled by default.

 . -